skfairchild/WiDS_LATutorial/README.md

 * `using IJulia`
 * `notebook()`

-Then a browser window should open, in which the local saved notebooks can be opened.D
+Then a browser window should open, in which the local saved notebooks can be opened.

 Other material from the [Julia Academy](https://github.com/JuliaAcademy):